s-kybound/NSFattendancebot/README.md

 'sudo python3 /path to program(change this accordingly/attendancebot.py'

-Either way, the program should run in the background, not interrupting usage of the computer for other purposes.
+Either way, the program will run in the background without interrupting usage of the computer for other purposes.